 I realize now that it’s not the magic of Santa I missed in childhood, but the true magic of Christmas – the miracle of Christ on Earth.

-There are good things to be said about the real origin of Santa.
-Santa Claus has a history in Christianity!
+So, how is Santa Claus Connected to Jesus?
+Santa Claus actually has a history in Christianity!
 The original Santa Claus story had more in common with Christian virtues than our modern tales.
 In fact, the real St Nick was a generous Christian monk.
 And you don’t the official label of “saint” without doing some pretty great things.

 St. Nicholas of Myra (in modern-day Turkey) was a Christian monk who lived in the third century A.D..
 It’s not clear what the hard facts are, but he became famous for spending all of his time and inheritance traveling around helping the poor and sick.
 A beautiful example of Christian living.

 The real man was widely admired and became the center of a series of folk legends after his death.
-He was credited with extraordinary miracles, like stopping violent storm and bringing children back to life who had been murdered.
-Today, he is actually considered by some to be the patron saint of sailors, children, wolves and more.
+He was credited with extraordinary miracles, like stopping violent storms and bringing children back to life who had been murdered.
+Today, he is actually considered by some to be the patron saint of sailors, children, wolves, and more.

 When the story of St Nick spread to northern Europe, it mingled with folktales of elves and sky-chariots.
 Sinterklaas was the name given to him by the Dutch.

 December 6th is supposedly the date of his death and the official sainted feast day.
 This may be one more reason he became associated with Christmas which is only celebrated 19 days later.